Giampiero Pinzi: Brescia

 On 10 August 2016, Pinzi signed for Serie B club Brescia on a free transfer.

 Padova

 On 8 January 2019, he was released from his contract by Padova by mutual consent.

 International career

-With the Under-21 Italian team, Pinzi won the 2004 UEFA European Under-21 Championship and a bronze medal at 2004 Summer Olympics.
-He made his senior international debut and only cap for Italy in 2005.
+With the Italy under-21 national team, Pinzi won the 2004 UEFA European Under-21 Championship and a bronze medal at 2004 Summer Olympics.
+He made his senior international debut and only cap for Italy in a friendly match against Iceland on 30 March 2005, coming off the bench in the 0–0 draw in Padova.